nidhish-srivastava/Starter-Files-Web3-FullStack/README.md

 In a separate terminal execute:
 `$ npm run start`
 In the src older,there is configFile,makee sure that address is same as the address where contract is deployed by hardhat

+If you havent connected Metamask wallet with hardhat network,then manually add,use the chainId from config file and rpc url u will get when you deploy ur contract